What is Construction

-No!
-Our plans are month to month with no contract.
-We do however offer annual plans if this works best for you, with a saving of up to 15% on your subscription.
+It’s upto you!
+We have month to month plans with no contracts or we offer annual plans, with a saving of up to 15% on your subscription.

 Yes!
-You pay a price per user per month.
+You pay a price per user license per month.
 Check our pricing page for current pricing.
 This cost covers all hosting, storage, maintenance, and support fees.

 A user license is either a desktop administrator working in the office or a mobile Fieldworker based out in the Field.
 Users can also be both if required without an extra cost.

 Yes.
 You can set a user up to have access to the fieldworker mobile app and the desktop office software, you don’t need to purchase two licences for this.